Capella Space X-Band Synthetic Aperture Radar

 37) Debra Werner, ”Capella Space gets ready for primetime as constellation operator,” SpaceNews 3 June 2019, URL: https://spacenews.com/capella-space-gets-ready-for-primetime-as-constellation-operator/

 39) Jeff Foust, 16 March, 2023, “Electron launches two Capella Space radar satellites”.
 URL: https://spacenews.com/electron-launches-two-capella-space-radar-satellites/

 41) Foust, Jeff, “Electron fails during Capella Space launch”, Space News, September 19, 2023, URL: https://spacenews.com/electron-fails-during-capella-space-launch/

 42) Sat News, “Rocket Lab launches their 40th Electron mission + successfully flies a reused Rutherford engine”, August 23, 2023, URL: https://news.satnews.com/2023/08/23/rocket-lab-launches-their-40th-electron-mission-successfully-flies-a-reused-rutherford-engine/

 The information compiled and edited in this article was provided by Herbert J. Kramer from his documentation of: ”Observation of the Earth and Its Environment: Survey of Missions and Sensors” (Springer Verlag) as well as many other sources after the publication of the 4th edition in 2002. - Comments and corrections to this article are always welcome for further updates (email@example.com)

-Sensor Complement Spacecraft Launch Mission Status References Back to top
+Sensor Complement Capella Spacecraft Capella Launches Mission Status References Back to top